RelocateNomad

 When does Malaysia tax you?

-Under Malaysian Income Tax Act, you are a tax resident if you spend 182 days or more in Malaysia during a calendar year.
-Residents are taxed on worldwide income; non-residents only on Malaysian-source income.
+Under Malaysian tax rules, you are generally a tax resident if you spend 182 days or more in Malaysia during a calendar year.
+Non-residents are taxed differently, typically at a flat rate on Malaysian-source taxable income and without the same personal reliefs.

 Progressive rates for residents (2026)